 - Become a producer!
 We are offering titles in the film for certain levels of funding and/or fundraising.

-We have received many positive responses to Qalqilya over the past three years.
-Festivals from around the world, including the Dubai International Film Festival, have expressed great interest in screening the film upon its completion.
+We have received many positive responses to Qalqilya over the past few years.
+Festivals from around the world have expressed great interest in screening the film upon its completion.
 Some notable examples of coverage include The Daily Beast, which featured a story about the film and the skate ramp it inspired; Al Jazeera, who filmed the X-Games team for their English channel; and Tony Hawk, a skateboarding legend, who posted one of Adam’s photographs on his Instagram page, attracting over 25,000 “likes” within just a few days.

 It’s easy to react to any project about the Middle East with a feeling of dread and ennui, but I urge anyone with that reaction to watch even a few minutes of Adam’s footage.
-If you’re anything like me, you’ll lean forward in your chair, and find yourself caught up in the heartfelt desires of a group of young Palestinians who simply want to express themselves through movement and music.
+If you’re anything like me, you’ll lean forward in your chair, and find yourself caught up in the heartfelt desires of a group of young Palestinians who simply want to express themselves through movement and music.– Jack Lechner, executive producer of the Oscar-winning documentary The Fog of War and the Oscar-nominated independent film Blue Valentine.